 Bulk supplies of open-label Ventolin HFA will be provided by Pearl Therapeutics and stored in a secured location within the clinic or pharmacy facilities.
-Per the protocol patients will be dispensed Ventolin HFA to conduct reversibility testing at Screening (Visit 1).
-The Ventolin HFA dispensed at Screening will remain in the clinic and will only be used during treatment visits [Visit 2 (Rx 1), Visit 3 (Rx 2), Visit 4 (Rx 3), Visit 5 (Rx 4), Visit 6 (Rx 5) and Visit 7 (Rx 6] in situations where the investigator deems rescue medication is required.
-Ventolin HFA should be stored at room temperature.
+Per the protocol patients will be dispensed Ventolin HFA MDI to take as rescue medication between Visits 2 and 3, Visits 4 and 5, and Visits 6 and 7.
+Ventolin HFA should be stored at room temperature by the patient.
 Ventolin HFA should be primed per manufacturer's instructions prior to dispensing to patient.
-See Appendix 6 for the manufacturer's instructions on the administration of Ventolin HFA.
+See Appendix 5 for the manufacturer's instructions on the administration of Ventolin HFA.
+Study personnel will record number on the dose counter at the time of dispensing (following priming) and upon return.
+This process is to be repeated on Visit 4 and 5, and Visit 6 and 7.